shyammk/data_modelling_postgres/README.md

 </ol>
 </p>

 ## Execution

+ - Note that you need to have a local version of PostgreSQL installed to create the required tables and execute this data pipeline, preferably V 13.4 and above.
- - Install the pre-requisites using the command <code>pip install -r pre_requisite_libraries.txt</code>.
+ - Install the required python libraries using the command <code>pip install -r pre_requisite_libraries.txt</code>.
  - Execute the script <code>create_tables.py</code> first, which uses the file <code>sql_queries.py</code> as input.
 This drops and creates the tables required, in case there is a need to reset them each time, before each the ETL scripts are run.
  - Next, execute the script <code>etl.py</code> which reads and processes the data files and loads them into the tables.